samuelyuan/ff7nes/README.md

 The game stores important runtime data in specific RAM addresses including game state variables.
 For a detailed breakdown of memory usage, see the [Game Memory Reference](https://github.com/samuelyuan/ff7nes/blob/master/docs/game_memory.md).

+## Audio

+For detailed information about the note values, music opcodes, and how songs are structured in the game, refer to the [Audio Documentation](https://github.com/samuelyuan/ff7nes/blob/master/docs/audio.md).

 ## Hanzi Character Table

 The original game uses Hanzi characters, stored in banks 8 and 9, but the current patch does not.
 For a complete reference, see the [full table](https://github.com/samuelyuan/ff7nes/blob/master/docs/hanzi_table.md)